Marvel Contest of Champions: Characters

-In some quests, using the champion of a particular class will get the player through "gates" that block other paths.
-There are also relationships between the classes, and each has an advantage over another (e.g., Cosmic has an advantage over Tech, Tech over Mutant, Mutant over Skill, Skill over Science, Science over Mystic, and Mystic over Cosmic).
+In some quests, using a Champion of a particular class will get the player through "gates" that block other paths.
+There are also relationships between each class, and each has an advantage over another (e.g., Cosmic has an advantage over Tech, Tech over Mutant, Mutant over Skill, Skill over Science, Science over Mystic, and Mystic over Cosmic).
 Champions with a class advantage over their opponent gain a class bonus, boosting their base attack by a certain percentage during the fight and reducing the base attack of their opponent.

-Additionally, a few champions belong to the Combined class, having an advantage over all other classes, and represented by an aquamarine-colored symbol.
+Additionally, a few Champions belong to the Combined class, having an advantage over all other classes, and represented by an aquamarine-colored symbol.

 Some characters are non-playable, serving either as permanent guides and/or bosses in Story Quests, or as temporary allies/opponents in Event or Alliance Quests.

 Development

 Kabam creative director Cuz Parry describes the game as a "one vs. one, arcade-style fighting game with multiplayer as well as role-playing game elements with a quest/story mode where you're pitted against a wide range of heroes and villains from the Marvel Universe".

 In April 2015, Kabam and Longtu Games announced Marvel Contest of Champions would be published in China in late 2015.
 Some elements of the game were changed for the Chinese market.
 The version was later shut down and all players were transferred to the international version.

 In June 2015, Marvel announced the publication of a comic book adaptation of the game that takes place in the main Marvel universe.
 The comic also introduced new heroes such as Guillotine, a French heroine with a mystical sword, and White Fox, a heroine from South Korea.
 Maestro served as the antagonist in the series.

 A spin-off mobile game was created by Kabam and Marvel Games, launching on December 16, 2020.
 Marvel Realm of Champions takes place in the same universe and expands on the story from Contest of Champions.
 The synopsis stated that Maestro brought the shattered realms together as Battleworld and ruled it until he was mysteriously slain, causing the Barons to rise up and control their lands.
 There was cross-promotion between the two games, as several characters who originated in Realm were added to Contest as playable characters.
 On January 13, 2022, it was announced that Realm of Champions would shut down on March 31 of that year.